Triangle: Appearances

-A triangular bipyramid can be constructed by attaching two tetrahedra.
-This polyhedron can be said to be a simplicial polyhedron because all of its faces are triangles.
-More specifically, when the faces are equilateral, it is categorized as a deltahedron.
+Commonly found forms of triangles (from top-left to bottom-right) are: the Egyptian pyramids with isosceles triangles, an acute isosceles gable over the Saint-Etienne portal of Notre-Dame de Paris, the yield sign of equilateral triangular shape, and regular tetrahedron with four equilateral triangular faces.

 All types of triangles are commonly found in real life.
 In man-made construction, the isosceles triangles may be found in the shape of gables and pediments, and the equilateral triangle can be found in the yield sign.
 The faces of the Great Pyramid of Giza are sometimes considered to be equilateral, but more accurate measurements show they are isosceles instead.
-Other appearances are in heraldic symbols as in the flag of Saint Lucia and flag of the Philippines.
+Other appearances are in heraldic symbols as in the flag of Saint Lucia and flag of the Philippines, and a structure used in molecular geometry.

 Triangles also appear in three-dimensional objects.
 A polyhedron is a solid whose boundary is covered by flat polygonals known as the faces, sharp corners known as the vertices, and line segments known as the edges.
 Polyhedra in some cases can be classified, judging from the shape of their faces.
 For example, when polyhedra have all equilateral triangles as their faces, they are known as deltahedra.
 Antiprisms have alternating triangles on their sides.
 Pyramids and bipyramids are polyhedra with polygonal bases and triangles for lateral faces; the triangles are isosceles whenever they are right pyramids and bipyramids.
 The Kleetope of a polyhedron is a new polyhedron made by replacing each face of the original with a pyramid, and so the faces of a Kleetope will be triangles.
 More generally, triangles can be found in higher dimensions, as in the generalized notion of triangles known as the simplex, and the polytopes with triangular facets known as the simplicial polytopes.